Sunday school: Ireland

+Further institutional support emerged in 1805 when the Irish Methodist Conference passed resolutions advocating for the establishment of Sunday schools in every circuit.
+This endorsement facilitated the rapid expansion of the system throughout the country.
+As the movement grew, the demand for educational materials became increasingly pressing.
+However, the Sunday School Society in London was unable to provide adequate assistance, highlighting the need for a local organization to manage resources and support.
+This led to the founding of the Hibernian Sunday School Society, which played a pivotal role in sustaining and expanding Sunday school education in Ireland.

-The earliest recorded Sunday school programme in Ireland goes back to 1777 when Roman Catholic priest Daniel Delany – later (1787) Bishop Daniel Delany of Kildare and Leighlin – started a school in Tullow, County Carlow.
-This was a complex system which involved timetables, lesson plans, streaming, and various teaching activities.
+Daniel Delany, Roman Catholic priest also started a school in 1777 in Tullow, County Carlow.
+He set up a complex system which involved timetables, lesson plans, streaming, and various teaching activities.
 This system spread to other parishes in the diocese.
 By 1787 in Tullow alone there were 700 students, boys and girls, men and women, and 80 teachers.
-The primary intent of this Sunday school system was the teaching of the Catholic faith; the teaching of reading and writing became necessary to assist in this.
+The primary intent of this Sunday school system was the teaching of the Catholic catechism and articles of faith; the teaching of reading and writing became necessary to assist in this.
 With the coming of Catholic Emancipation in Ireland (1829) and the establishment of the National Schools system (1831), which meant that the Catholic faith could be taught in school, the Catholic Sunday school system became unnecessary.

-The Church of Ireland Sunday School Society was founded in 1809.
+The Church of Ireland Sunday School Society was founded by the established Anglican Protestant church in 1809.
 The Sabbath School Society of the Presbyterian Church in Ireland was founded in 1862.